michaelmaxi/Databricks-Spark/README.md

 **Common Table Expressions (CTE)** are supported in Spark SQL

 **Table Information DESCRIBE-->** You can get extended table information with "DESCRIBE TABLE EXTENDED mytabledata"

+**MORE WORK REQUIRED ON LAB 5.3** You need to understand CTE and access this information like 5.3 exercise 2) Access to STRUCT & ARRAY